Ring Alarm (1st Generation) Installation Guide

 mceclip17.png

 Triggering the panic alarm will sound the siren.
-If you have Assisted Monitoring, it will send a signal to the monitoring service, which will call your emergency contacts, one at a time, until someone is reached.
+If you have Alarm Calls, it will send a signal to the monitoring service, which will call your emergency contacts, one at a time, until someone is reached.

 Managing your alerts